libapps/libapps-mirror/ssh_client/README.md

 Here are the rest of the files, but most likely you don't need to touch these:

 * [include/]: Some shim headers for gluing our plugin code to the NaCl runtime.
-* [ssh_client_newlib.nmf]: Chrome manifest file for loading NaCl files.
+* [ssh_client.nmf]: Chrome manifest file for loading NaCl files.
   Used by PNaCl builds which use newlib.
-* [ssh_client.nmf]: Chrome manifest file for loading NaCl files.
-  Used by NaCl builds which use glibc.

 ## NaCl Plugin Layout